tomwhite/covid-19-uk-data/README.md

 ## News

 * 28 May 2020.
-DHSC is now providing a timeseries of testing data.
+DHSC is now providing a timeseries of testing data, linked to from this [DHSC/PHE page](https://www.gov.uk/guidance/coronavirus-covid-19-information-for-the-public#number-of-cases-and-deaths).
+* 23 May 2020.
+DHSC is no longer reporting the number of people tested (daily or cumulative) in Pillar 2, hence it is not possible to give an overall total.
 * 12 May 2020.
 The [PHW dashboard][PHW-dashboard] data download link is no longer static - it changes every day, and there is no easy way to retrieve it, since it is dynamically generated in Tableau.
 * 1 May 2020.
 The NI Department of Health dashboard has been re-instated.
 * 28 April 2020.
 The NI Department of Health is no longer reporting the number of people tested, just the number of tests.